 8. WHO IS ELIGIBLE TO ENROLL IN CPE?

 For units of ACPE certified CPE: An individual who, through a written application and an admissions interview, has demonstrated the ability to participate in ACPE certified CPE, usually one who has successfully completed at least one year of theological school.
 And such other requirements or education and experience as a specific CPE accredited Center may require.

 For ACPE accredited Educator CPE programs: An individual who has successfully completed several units of CPE and has demonstrated a readiness to utilize Educator CPE, usually one who has a theological degree and several years of pastoral experience.

 9. DO I HAVE TO BE ORDAINED TO DO CPE?

 Specific requirements regarding ordination as a prerequisite are determined by each ACPE accredited CPE center.

 10. WHERE CAN ONE ENROLL IN CPE?

 ACPE has accredited about three hundred clinical pastoral education centers and clusters throughout the United States.
 These CPE centers are located in health care institutions, hospitals of all kinds (e.g. general, university, children's, psychiatric, military, VA), geriatric centers, hospices, parishes, mental health facilities, correctional institutions, and a variety of other settings.
 Click here for our online directory.

 11. HOW MAY I ENROLL IN CPE?

 - Click here to access the CPE Application form as a Microsoft Word document.

 - Complete the application and send it directly to the ACPE accredited Center where you wish to enroll.

-- The ACPE accredited center will then contact you for an interview.
+- The ACPE accredited center will then contact you about the status of your application

 12. CAN I APPLY TO MORE THAN ONE ACPE CENTER?

 Yes, you may apply to as many ACPE accredited Centers as you chose.
 Many ACPE accredited Centers have an application fee.
 The ACPE online directory will provide this information.

 13. WHAT ARE THE DATES FOR CPE AND DEADLINES FOR APPLICATION?

 Each individual ACPE accredited Center establishes it own dates for their programs and application deadlines.
 Contact the ACPE accredited Center for this information.

 14. WHAT DOES CPE COST AND ARE SCHOLARSHIPS AVAILABLE?